hovercats/ff-user.js/README.md

 - Just work.
 - Convinient, yet more secure/private than default configs
 - Should work fine for the everyday man, looking for more privacy without comprimising on usablity
-- Minimal breakage on sites (I personally dont care too much about some breakage, as far as sites functionallity is still retained
+- Minimal to no breakage on sites (I personally dont care too much about some breakage, as far as sites functionallity is still kept)
 What currently works;
 - [x] Everything *(afaik anyway*)